dasch-swiss/dsp-das/docs/user-guide/data/work-on-data.md

 ![Save or undo the changes.](../../assets/images/add-new-text-value.png)*Save or undo the changes you made.*

-If your property is linked to another resource, you can search for an existing value by typing the first letter of the resource label you are looking for.
+If your property is linked to another resource, you can search for an existing value by typing the first three letter of the resource label you are looking for.
 You can also create a new resource instance by clicking on the first option in the drop-down menu, `Create new: xxx`.

 ![Add a new linked resource value.](../../assets/images/add-new-resource-value.png)

 ### Add an image region

-To create a new region on an image, you click on the button Draw a region in the toolbar, then select the region you want on the image.
+To create a new region on an image, you click on the button `Draw a region` in the toolbar, then select the region you want on the image.

 ![Select a region.](../../assets/images/region_draw.png)*Select a region on the image with the drawing tool.*